tobiasjcat/ice_end/dailylogs.md

 ## 23rd of Marpenoth
 We spent the last four days returning to Ice-end.

 Returned to Ice-end without much difficulty.
-The Green Moss society is happy to reunited.
+The Green Moss Society is happy to reunited.
 Abrahma restated the skeletons did seem to be organized.

 Interviewing the town:
 - Mordecai recognized the liquor bottles.
 The brandy is from Corvail but the others are from the Republic of Ostrovia.
 Ostovia is west of the Sunset coves.